BitMEX/api-connectors/auto-generated/ruby/docs/PositionApi.md

 symbol = 'symbol_example' # String | Symbol of position to isolate.

-amount = 8.14 # Float | Amount to transfer, in Satoshis.
+amount = 789 # Integer | Amount to transfer, in Satoshis.
 May be negative.

 opts = {
   target_account_id: 1.2 # Float | AccountId for the position that the margin would be transfered to, must be a paired account with main user.